Guidance Note: Credit and Recognition of Prior Learning

 - lacking in necessary foundations of learning (e.g. oriented towards skills and competencies without sufficient underpinning in relevant principles).

-- students who have missed out on parts of a course may require additional learning support of a type that is not readily available for the current course of study.
+- students who do not undertake parts of a course may require additional learning support of a type that is not readily available when they need it.

 Process failures: Failures of process are likely, at least, to result in student dissatisfaction, if not academic disadvantage as well, specifically:

 - Credit or RPL policies may not be fit for purpose or effective, or those who implement the policies may not be sufficiently informed, rigorous or evidence-based in their approach